Content Marketing Without a Blog: Successful SEO With Other Written Content

 • Tumblr

-“The Publisher platform on LinkedIn gives you an amazing opportunity to create content that can position you as a thought leader or expert, create greater visibility for you and your business, help you to better establish your brand and generate engagement with your target market,” says LinkedIn expert Viveka von Rosen, owner of LinkedIntoBusiness.
+“The Publisher platform on LinkedIn gives you an amazing opportunity to create content that can position you as a thought leader or expert, create greater visibility for you and your business, help you to better establish your brand, and generate engagement with your target market,” says LinkedIn expert Viveka von Rosen, owner of LinkedIntoBusiness.

-According to Rosen, even if your organization does have staff with strong writing skills, you can gather and curate content from others like:
+According to Rosen, even if your organization does have a staff with strong writing skills, you can gather and curate content from others like:

 • Quotes from other influencers and industry leaders